iotaledger/goshimmer/docs/apis/communication.md

 The communication layer represents the base Tangle layer where so called `Messages` are gossiped around.
 A `Message` contains payloads and it is up to upper layers to interpret and derive functionality out of them.

-The API provides three functions to interact with this primitive layer:
+The API provides the following functions to interact with this primitive layer:
 * [/messages/:messageID](#messagesmessageid)
 * [/messages/:messageID/metadata](#messagesmessageidmetadata)
 * [/messages/:messageID/consensus](#messagesmessageidconsensus)